Today I want to share my Andalusian Risa Knit Hat Pattern with you. It is a design that came about from a special time in my life.

-Knitting Tools and Materials for your Andalusian Risa Knit Hat Pattern
+These are the tools and materials you'll need for your Andalusian Risa Knit Hat Pattern:

 - One hank of Cascade 220 Heathers in Aspen Heather (8011), 100g/ 3.5oz (approx. 220 yards, 200 m). *

-- Double Pointed Needles (DPNs) in Size US 7.
+- Knitter's Pride Karbonz Double Pointed Needles (DPNs) in Size US 7.

 - A pair of sharp scissors for snipping ends.